Acing The Interview

 Interview Preparation and Success Tips

 An interview is a way for a hiring manager to evaluate a prospective student or employee for a job, internship, or school admission.
-Interviews are an important aspect of the application process because it provides a two-way opportunity for the employer to consider and assess the candidate as well as the interviewee to grasp a better understanding of the organization, job, company, or school.
+An interview are an important aspect of the application process because it provides a two-way opportunity for the employer to consider and assess the candidate as well as the interviewee to grasp a better understanding of the organization, job responsibilities,compensation, company, or school.
+Access the following links to read about tips for a successful interview, good questions for a candidate to ask during the interview and artificial intelligence in video interviews.

 14 Tips for a Successful Interview